acecyber1229/Foundational-Cyber-Elements/README.md

 ### Securing Users

 Moving on from endpoints, we shift our attention to **Users**.
-Users are known to be can often be the weakest link, so securing them is paramount.
+Users are known to often be the weakest link, so securing them is paramount.

 **Three foundational controls in this area, in my opinion, are:**